jchejarla/spring-batch-db-cluster-partitioning/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```
-If you are using a SNAPSHOT version of the jar, then add below snapshot repository URL into pom.xml
+If you are using a SNAPSHOT version of the jar (snapshot version is not an official release, this is just for testing purpose), then add below snapshot repository URL into pom.xml

 ```xml
     <repositories>